 Teaching number sense in preschool takes careful planning, and this is your ultimate guide to becoming a successful parent-teacher in teaching number sense to your preschooler.
-As part II of a five post series, this post will teach you everything you need to know about teaching counting.
+As part II of a five post series, this post will teach you everything you need to know about teaching counting in preschool.
 (And surprisingly, there is a lot to know!)

 This is just the third post in a five-post series giving you all the information and background you need to comfortably teach counting skills to your preschooler.